Matthew Morrison: Career

 In March 2012, Morrison was featured in a performance of Dustin Lance Black's play, 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as Paul Katami.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.

 A Morrison concert at Connecticut's Bushnell Center was recorded and aired on PBS in June 2013.
 In April 2013, Morrison appeared at the 2013 Laurence Olivier Awards at the Royal Opera House in London.

 On June 4, 2013, 222 Records released Morrison's second studio album, Where It All Began, an album of show tunes and jazz standards.
 One single was released from the album, a cover of "It Don't Mean a Thing".

 Morrison returned to Broadway as J. M. Barrie in the Broadway debut of the musical Finding Neverland, which opened in April 2015.

 On July 7, 2016, Morrison appeared alongside Megan Hilty in a summer evening of Broadway and other songs with The New York Pops at the Forest Hills Stadium in Forest Hills, Queens.

 Morrison was a "dance captain" on BBC One's The Greatest Dancer, which aired for two seasons in 2019 and 2020, alongside Cheryl, Oti Mabuse and, in the second season, Todrick Hall as well.
 In the second half of 2019, he portrayed Trevor in the ninth season of the FX horror anthology television series American Horror Story.

 In December 2020, he starred as The Grinch in NBC's production of Dr. Seuss' The Grinch Musical Live!.

 On April 4, 2022, he was announced as a judge for the seventeenth season of So You Think You Can Dance, along with JoJo Siwa and Stephen "tWitch" Boss.
 However, on May 27, he was fired from the show.
 His final episode aired on June 8, and he was replaced by actress Leah Remini.
 Amidst claims that he had sent an inappropriate text message, Morrison posted an Instagram video in June 2022, where he claimed that his messages were just friendly, and that he was dismissed for other reasons.

 In June 2023, it was announced that Morrison would star alongside Jen Lilley in the TV film A Paris Christmas Waltz, which aired on Great American Family in November 2023.
 Morrison starred in the independent thriller From Embers.
 He played Billy Flynn in a limited engagement of Chicago in Japan from April 18–21, 2024, at the Orix Theater in Osaka, and then April 25–May 5 at the Tokyu Theater Orb.
+From April 1-19, 2026, Morrision starred as Bobby Darin in the Broadway production of Just in Time.